Aurelius-LLC/Remotr/website/docs/features-and-advantages/simplified-concurrency.md

 3. **Location Agnosticism**:
    - Developers work with Aggregate Roots and Entities through their logical identities
-   - The runtime automatically handles placement and routing of messages
+   - The runtime automatically handles placement and routing of requests
    - Aggregates are automatically placed within the distributed environment

 ### Key Benefits